This Step: Practice Driving

 If you are younger than 18 years old, you must clock 50 hours of behind-the-wheel training, including 10 hours of night driving.
 Any time you practice driving you must have your Level 1 License with you as well as your parent or a designated licensed adult who is at least 21 years old.

 To keep track of these hours, see Appendix A of the Michigan Driving Skills Test Study Guide for the Student Driving Experience Log.

 Teens must finish Segment 2 with an approved public or private driver education program.
 During Segment 2, you also have to take a driving skills exam.
 Once you pass this portion of drivers ed, you’ll receive a Segment 2 completion certificate that you’ll hand over to a driving skills test examiner when you apply for a Level 2 license.

 C) Wrap up Behind-the-Wheel Practice Hours

-After completing your drivers ed course, finish any remaining supervised driving practice hours to meet the 50-hour requirement (including 10 driven at night).
+After completing your drivers ed course, finish any remaining supervised driving practice hours to meet the requirement for 50 hours of practice driving (including 10 hours driven at night).